leangjia/blender_docs/trunk/blender_docs/manual/about/contribute/patch_commit.rst

 Commit Directly
 ===============

-Instead of creating a patch file, committing will submit the change directly to our central repository.
+Once you are provided with the direct access to edit the manual, you can start commiting directly instead of creating a patch file.
+Doing this will submit the change directly to our central repository.

 All you need to do now is run::